12 Product Marketing Ideas

 The term “brand ambassador” may sound new, like “influencer”.
 But brand ambassadors are actually as old as the marketing industry itself.
 These ambassadors can indeed be “influencers”, but they can be many other people or things as well.

 The key to a good brand ambassador is authority and trustworthiness.
 In practice, anyone can be a brand ambassador.
 Any friend or family member who’s said glowing things about a product to others is a brand ambassador.
 But the kinds of brand ambassadors you should look for include celebrities and industry thought leaders.
 People who have voices your audience will care about will be the best brand ambassadors.
+You can reward them for their results using an influencer affiliate program.

 9. Let Customers Speak For You